 Bet £5 Get £20 in Free Bets

-Not different from ‘Outright Winner’ in that punters can place the bet before the tournament begins, ‘To Reach the Final’ is where a team can be selected to reach the final.
-For the bet to be classed as a winner, the selected team must reach the final, though the result of the final match is irrelevant.
+Not that much different from ‘Outright Winner’ in that punters can place the bet before the tournament begins, ‘To Reach the Final’ is where a team can be selected to reach the last two, of course.
+For the bet to be classed as a winner, the selected team must reach the final, though the result of the final itself is irrelevant.
+888sport offer excellent odds in this regard.

-Does what is says on the tin.
+Does what it says on the tin.
 Punters can select which teams will win which groups.
 The winner of just one group can be selected, or if a bigger win is what you’re after, the winner of multiple groups can be selected together.
+If you want to back group winners, we recommend Betfair for the best odds.

-Unsurprisingly, the ‘Win/Draw/Win’ market, which is arguably the most popular generic type of football betting, is hugely popular when it comes to the Europa League.
+Unsurprisingly, the 1X2 market, which is arguably the most popular generic type of football betting, is hugely popular when it comes to the Europa League.
 As the name of the market suggests, bettors can select a home win, the draw, or an away win.
+All sites we recommend have good 1X2 markets, but we think Betfred often has the best prices.

 ‘Both Teams to Score’, which is commonly referred to as ‘BTTS’, is a market that’s all about goals and thus results have no meaning.
 Punters simply choose whether both teams will score or not.
-If ‘BTTS – YES’ is chosen, then both the home and away side will need to find the net for the bet to be paid out as a winner, but if ‘BTTS – NO’ is taken, then at least one of the teams must fail to score.
+If ‘BTTS – Yes’ is chosen, then both the home and away side will need to find the net for the bet to be paid out as a winner, but if ‘BTTS – No’ is taken, then at least one of the teams must fail to score.
+Check out 2kBet for decent BTTS to score prices.

 Another massively popular Europa League betting market.
-‘Over/Under 2.5’, is a goal orientated market, so punters choose if there will be more, or less than three goals in the match.
+‘Under/Over 2.5’, is a goal orientated market, so punters choose if there will be more, or less than three goals in the match.
 If the over is taken, then at least three goals need to go in for a return.
 Similarly, if the under is taken, less than three goals must be scored.
+Try QuinnBet for outstanding Under/Over odds.

-The Europa League can be a fun competition to bet on, especially as there are often upsets, though for some it can be a more serious pursuit.
+The Europa League can be a entertaining competition to bet on, especially as there are often upsets, though for some it can be a more serious pursuit.
+If you rank in this category, then here are seven of the best Europa League betting tips.

 The Europa League is a hugely popular competition among bettors, especially in the UK.
 Each of the firms who rank well in general tend to rank well when it comes to offering punters a solid Europa League betting experience, with Bet365, PaddyPower and Betfair standing out the most, particularly in terms of Europa League betting odds.
 Betting on the Europa League can be a great way to add an extra spark to watching a game but it can also be something of a more serious pursuit.